-Goal: To engage with the Province for formally identify the RMAs for the estuaries in the SBLM and to facilitate discussions around the management of the smaller estuaries identified in the 2019 NBA.
+Goal: To engage with the Province to formally identify the RMAs for the estuaries in the WCDM and to facilitate discussions around the management of the smaller estuaries identified in the 2019 NBA.

 Estuaries are sensitive unique environments and are susceptible to pollution and degradation from sources upstream and the surrounding areas.
-The SBLM does not have a large number of estuaries along its coastline and none of these estuaries have estuarine management plans in development.
+The WCDM does not have a large number of estuaries along its coastline and many of these estuaries have estuarine management plans in various stages of development.
+It is important that the implementation strategies outlined in these EMPs are actioned in order to preserve their ecological integrity.